Everything you need to know about September rail strikes

 TransPennine Express: On the Aslef strike day: no service.

-On the RMT strike day, a very limited number of trains will run on the Manchester Piccadilly-Leeds-York-Scarborough route; between Preston and Manchester Airport; and between Sheffield and Cleethorpes.
+On the RMT strike day, a very limited number of trains are running on the Manchester Piccadilly-Leeds-York-Scarborough route; between Preston and Manchester Airport; and between Sheffield and Cleethorpes.

 East Midlands Railway: No trains will run on the Aslef strike day, 1 September.